Skip to main content

 Slurm Metrics

-Crusoe Managed Slurm metrics provide you with comprehensive insights into the performance and utilization of your Slurm clusters.
+Crusoe Managed Slurm metrics provide comprehensive insights into the performance and utilization of your Slurm clusters.
 These metrics help you monitor cluster health, job performance, resource utilization, and identify bottlenecks in your HPC workloads.

 The Crusoe Watch Agent automatically detects and scrapes Slurm metrics when a Slurm controller pod is present in the cluster.
 You can customize or disable this behavior through agent configuration.